maujin111/purpleTint-libreSprite-Theme/README.md

-# Swamp Theme for LibreSprite
+# Purple Tint Theme for LibreSprite

 ## Installation
 ### 1. Download the zip file or clone the repositori